MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-optimization.md

 ## Configure BMC

-For hosts with BMC that supports IMPI 1.5/2.0, DCMI 1.0 or SMASH 1.0 overe WS-Management you can figure BMC settings as follows:
+For hosts with BMC that supports IMPI 1.5/2.0, DCMI 1.0 or SMASH 1.0 over WS-Management you can figure BMC settings as follows:

 1. Create a Run As account with permissions to access the BMC on a host.
 2. Click **Fabric** > **Servers** > **All Hosts** > host > **Properties** > **Hardware** > **Advanced** > **BMC Setting**.